enjin/universal-metadata-standard/README.md

   * `time` ([ISO 8601](https://en.wikipedia.org/wiki/ISO_8601))
   * `url` ([RFC 3986](https://datatracker.ietf.org/doc/html/rfc3986))
   * `hidden`
 * Resource SHOULD provide this property to instruct the Client how to appropriately render this attribute.
+Custom types may be used, but they should be prefixed by `x-` (such as `x-progress-bar`) to ensure they don't conflict with the behaviours of future attribute types that may be standardised.
-* Client MAY render values for values that it supports.
+* Client MAY render values for any type that it supports.
 Client MAY determine what attribute types are supported, though MUST support `string` (as it is the default value if this proeprty is omitted) as well as the `hidden` type.
 Client SHOULD NOT show the attribute if the type is `hidden`.

 `meta: Object` Meta about this Resource.
 * Resource MUST supply this property as it serves as a hint that the Resource is compliant with the Token Metadata Standard.
-* Client MUST parse this property.
+* Client MUST parse this property althought it is OPTIONAL whether it is rendered.

 `meta.version: Float` The version of the standard that this Resource conforms to.
 * Supported Values: